marchanyanehu/diploma_v1/docs/REGEX_CACHING_ARCHITECTURE.md

 ## Overview

-This document describes the field-based regex caching system with URL pattern matching that enables fast, reusable extraction patterns across similar web pages without requiring LLM calls.
+This document describes the field-based regex caching system with complete URL matching that enables fast, reusable extraction patterns for the exact same pages without requiring LLM calls.

 ## Key Features

-### 1. **Field-Based Indexing with URL Pattern Matching**
+### 1. **Field-Based Indexing with Complete URL Matching**
-- Cache indexed by: `domain + URL pattern + fields` (not full user prompt)
+- Cache indexed by: `domain + complete URL + fields` (not full user prompt)
-- URL patterns enable path-aware caching (e.g., `amazon.com/books/*` vs `amazon.com/electronics/*`)
+- Complete URL matching prevents overlaps with complex URL paths and query parameters
-- Same regex reused for different prompts if they extract the same fields from similar URLs
+- Same regex reused for different prompts if they extract the same fields from the exact same URL
-- Example: "extract title and price" and "get all product names and costs" use same cache for same URL pattern
+- Example: "extract title and price" and "get all product names and costs" use same cache for identical URL + fields

 ### 2. **Semantic Content Targeting**
 - Regex generated from **semantic content** (not HTML or JSON)